Going Organic – Baguette Bread Recipe

 At the onset of debilitating illness, it is helpful to understand the impermanent nature of the situation.
 Therefore, forbearance will engender calm and clarity.
 Optimism protects against disappointments.
 Faith is the constant guiding Light.
-Finally, strong-will is the determination to replace the sound of an unpleasant diagnosis with the coda “To Be Continued.
+Finally, strong-will is the determination to replace the sound of an unpleasant diagnosis with the postscript “To Be Continued.
 My Story Does Not End Here.”
-For instance, the story from elementary school, The Little Engine That Could, has an oft-repeated phrase, “I think I can.”
+For instance, the tale from elementary school, The Little Engine That Could, has an oft-repeated phrase, “I think I can.”
 This slogan becomes an inspirational maxim; “I know I will.”

 Every physical act was an achievement over a body afflicted with agonizing pain.
 Cooking a meal became unstructured physical therapy, a benchmark of recovery, and imminent independence.
 Through the act of meal preparation, I learned to safely stand-up for more than 15 minutes at a time.
 Contrasting, a period lasting nearly two years, I subsisted on cold cereal, rice with beans, and pasta prepared in pre-made pesto sauce.
 Standing up relatively safely and cooking a repast without collapsing in writhing pain was a significant milestone.
 From here on, I vowed to change my dietary regimen to include wholesome and nutritious food.
 Regrettably, it often requires a catastrophic event or loss to bring about necessary change.

 Throughout this journey, healthcare providers and nutritionist raised the alarm about the deficiency of readily available foods.
 Many are familiar with the expression, “someone else’s experience is a great teacher.”
 No doubt, learning this lesson and heeding its warning has its benefits.
-Among them are mitigating against unnecessarily discovering the novelty of a well-worn, but perilous path and its accompanying trials.
+Among them, mitigating against unnecessarily discovering the novelty of a well-worn, but perilous path and its accompanying trials.